7 Simple Steps to Get Defined Moisturized Twist Out Every Time

 Start by grabbing a small section of hair, mist it with water then lock with a butter.

 Grab a small section of hair, mist it with some water for good coverage, then work it through, allowing it to sink into your hair.
 Doing it this way and working in smaller sections will give better room for water and products to deeply penetrate the hair strands giving your twist juicy bouncy curls.
 Remember, you don’t want to wet your hair.
-Apply a little bit of butter and work it through to nourish and seal moisture.
-Raw butter is a great sealant, so you don’t have to moisturize your hair midweek.
+Wetting hair will make your twists shrink and frizz.
+You want to control the moisture content so your twists still look plumper.
+Follow with a little bit of butter and work it through to nourish and seal moisture.
 You may add gel or a curling cream from here if you wish.
 The curling cream or gel is oriented to define your curls and give hold for a good number of days.
 Otherwise, I still get a good measure of curl definition with only raw buttercream.

 3 Strand twist guarantees curl definition and the smaller they are, the more definition!